emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 - Keep the initial value of each attribute, observe the changes, perform rollback at the object level.
 - Watch for value changes (the observer) and update related objects.
 - Synchronize the value of the object with the value of the database record.
 - Implement "Defensive Programming" and prevent assignment of invalid value.
-You are not able to forget validation before to save anymore.
+You are not able to forget validation before saving anymore.
 This solves "G22: Make Logical Dependencies Physical" [#fncc]_ and "G31: Hidden Temporal Couplings" [#fncc]_.
 - Validate the value only when it is assigned from the outside, but not from the database.
 This eliminates the problem of the impossibility of re-saving the objects when validation rules are changed.
 - Convert the value to the required representation, depending on the context of the usage (Python or DB).